David Oreck

 David Irving Oreck (September 17, 1923 – February 15, 2023) was an American entrepreneur, business salesman, and speaker.
 He founded Oreck Corporation, manufacturers of vacuum cleaners and air purifiers, and was known for his appearances in its television commercials.

 Early life

-David Oreck was born on September 17, 1923 in Duluth, Minnesota, to Jewish parents Abraham and Sheba Oreck (née Polinsky).
+Oreck was born on September 17, 1923, in Duluth, Minnesota, to Jewish parents Abraham and Sheba Oreck (née Polinsky).
 He attended the University of Minnesota Duluth.
 When he was a child, his father took him on a flight in a Ford Trimotor and, on the ice of Lake Superior, the aircraft landed on skis.
 The experience proved so exciting to Oreck that he became fascinated with planes, and the mechanics of engines and electronics.

 Shortly after Pearl Harbor was attacked, Oreck joined the United States Army Air Corps and served as pilot, navigator, and bombardier in the Pacific Theater for over two years.
 He participated in bombing missions over Japan in B-29s.